hyperledger-labs/private-data-objects/client/docs/plugin_model.md

 contract objects.
 Scripts, take no additional parameters beyond the `State`.

-Functionality defined in the pluging can be mapped to a `pdo-shell` command by defining an entry point and binding it to a command attribute in the shell class.
+Functionality defined in the plugin can be mapped to a `pdo-shell` command by defining an entry point and binding it to a command attribute in the shell class.
 Each type of operation (contract operations, contract commands and scripts) has a class-specific